the1lab/1lab/src/Cat/Restriction/Total.lagda.md

 module Cat.Restriction.Total where
 ```

-# The Subcategory of Total Maps
+# The subcategory of total maps

 Let $\cC$ be a restriction category.
 We can construct a
 [wide subcategory] of $\cC$ containing only the [total maps] of $\cC$,